danionella/warpfield/README.md

 conda activate warpfield
 ```

-Installation via pip is also possible, but not recommended (due to cuda dependencies):
+Installation via pip is also possible (but you need to separately ensure [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit-archive) 12.x is installed):

 ```bash
 pip install warpfield